OtakuFucker/Web/Javascript/Fundamental/Stack and Heap Memory.md

 <br>

+#### Conclusion
 Let's go back to the mentioned question about what did reference means.
 The actual meaning of refernce is **the address that point to the object that stored in heap**.

 ## Summary
+- Keywords in this chapter:
+1. Allocation and Use of memory
+2. Primitive value and Reference
+3. Stacks and Heap
+4. Address and Value

+### Remainder:
-***In-depth understanding to stack and heap is so complex even to developers.
-It's fairly enough to know these features abstractly in this period.***
+***Many questions might still be remained after you finished the topic, especially in computing field, and it's totally appreciated.
+However, in-depth understanding to memory structure is so complex even to developers.
+In this period, it's fairly enough to know these features abstractly.***